AndrewWPhillips/eggql/TUTORIAL.md

 ### Descriptions

 A GraphQL schema can have descriptions for many of its elements.
-This is for documentation but can be useful used by tools used to build queries - eg **PostMan** uses introspection to get the description and display information on query arguments etc.  (In my experience most GraphQL schemas do not contain many, or any, descriptions but adding them can make you service far more usable.)
+This is for documentation but can be used by tools used to interactively build queries - eg **PostMan** uses introspection to get the description and display information on query arguments etc.  (In my experience most GraphQL schemas do not contain many, or any, descriptions but adding them can make you service far more usable.)

-With **eggql** you can include descriptions that are added to the generated GraphQL schema.
-Descriptions can be added to the following GraphQL elements in various ways (as discussed below) but the description text always begins with a hash character (#).
+With **eggql** you can include descriptions to the following GraphQL elements in various ways (as discussed below) but the description text always begins with a hash character (#).

 * Types - objects, interfaces and unions
-* Fields (resolvers) and their arguments
+* Fields (resolvers) and their argument(s)
 * Enum types and each of their values

 #### Types